 Students must adhere to the rules and regulations set forth by the Dennis-Yarmouth Regional School District and St. Pius X School.
 Proper behavior on the school bus is essential for the safety of all children riding the bus.
 Children must remain seated at all times.
 Heads and hands are to remain in their places not waving out the window.
 Fighting, yelling, or any behavior which will distract the bus driver or harm others will not be tolerated.
 After sufficient warning and at the discretion of school administration, the student will lose the privilege of riding the bus and will have to find other means of transportation.
 Students must be at their bus stop at the designated times.
 Afternoon dismissal for bus students will be held at the front entrance.
-Bus routes are published in local newspapers in late August/early September.

-Students must be registered for the bus, sit in assigned seat/area, and wear a mask
+Students must be registered for the bus and sit in the assigned seat/area.
+Students need to be 5 years old in order to ride the bus.